 On top of the rice, generous portions of dahl were poured out.
 Dahl is a soup-like gravy made of lentils, peas, and beans.

 They were very excited to get chicken curry, which is a rare treat for them.
-Biswajit and I pitched in to pay for the meal, and some of the teachers in the teacher training helped prepare it.
+Many of the teachers from out training session helped to prepare and serve the meal.

 Their precious smiles made it well worth it.
 What a special way to honor our Emily's memory!